 With trust as the central element to any authentic two-way commercial relationship, this becomes the deciding factor as to whether customers willingly provide their sensitive personal information as part of engagement or purchase.

 Deloitte’s 2018 Privacy Index asked 1,000 Australians what data they provided to brands in return for goods and services, as well as which factors influenced their decision to share personal information.
 Unsurprisingly, trust was the most critical factor.
 And when asked what erodes this trust the fastest, the most cited reason was using personal data for direct sales or inappropriate marketing.
 That's right - when using data for purposes for which it was not intended or stated clearly up front.

 Transparency is key

 It seems that even a data breach can be managed in a way that avoids brand erosion, if a culture of openness is in place.
 While theft of personal details may have been a deal breaker a decade ago, these days 76% of consumers say they would be more likely to trust a brand if there was a timely notification of the breach, a detailed explanation of the cause, and remediation plans, as well as ongoing announcements on progress.
 Download this ebook for tips.

 The same goes for ensuring customers are aware of exactly which data they’re sharing and where.

-Another global study by consumer data firm Frog Design surveyed consumers to see if they knew that their online behaviour can be tracked even without their explicit permission.
-Only 26% of people realised that their social media platforms track their online activity, while only 14% were aware that their web search history is often tracked.
+Another global study by consumer data firm Frog Design surveyed consumers to see if they knew that their online behavior can be tracked even without their explicit permission.
+Only 26% of people realized that their social media platforms track their online activity, while only 14% were aware that their web search history is often tracked.